Zondulus/FARGE/Gamedata/GroundEffectFAR/Readme.txt

 SUMMARY:

 This mod implements a basic form of ground effect in KSP 1 games which use Ferram Aerospace Research!
 This will make takeoffs easier and landings harder.
 Ground Effect Vehicles are much more viable now as well.
-The effect is not

 Starting from a configurable altitude (20m by default), you will experience up to a 50% reduction in drag as you descend to a configurable minimum altitude.
 This is intended as a lightweight plugin for games using FAR and can be adjusted using values in the config file.
 The much better GroundEffect mod (for non-FAR games) does a better job of this by following this real-world logic!